kchen21/NoteBinder/README.md

-# Notebinder
+# NoteBinder

-[Notebinder live][heroku]
+[NoteBinder live][heroku]

 [heroku]: http://notebinder.herokuapp.com

-Notebinder is an Evernote-inspired full-stack web application built using Ruby on Rails on the backend and React.js on the frontend, with a Redux architectural framework.
+NoteBinder is an Evernote-inspired full-stack web application built using Ruby on Rails on the backend and React.js on the frontend, with a Redux architectural framework.
 It utilizes a PostgreSQL database to store data.

 ## Features and Implementation